With opinion leaders like realtors, cab drivers, concierges, barmen, hairdressers etc.

 Examples – Courses in Las Vegas, Orlando, Marbella and other high traffic tourist areas but also works in any local area.

 Tactics: Identify the 4 or 5 key realtors in your area, those realtors who are the top performers and make the most sales.
-Just drive around and see who has the most signs J Provide them a complimentary social membership and encourage them to bring prospective homebuyers to the club for lunch.
-Be sure the staff alerts the membership director if a realtor is in the club with a potential new community resident.
+Just drive around and see who has the most signs J Provide them a complimentary social membership and encourage them to bring prospective homebuyers to the golf club for lunch.
+Be sure the staff alerts the membership director if a realtor is in the golf club with a potential new community resident.
 Consider buying lunch or giving them a $500 credit to use for hosting new area residents!

 Sell rounds to local hotels at a discount so they can offer golf packages to their guests and make a small profit from doing so.

-Commentary: Many clubs give top realtors free social memberships in the hope that they will use the club for entertaining guests; therefore, exposing people new to the area to your club first.
-Five top realtors can bring a lot of people through the club’s doors over the course of the year and by the time people buy, they have often already made the decision of where to join.
+Commentary: Many golf clubs give top realtors free social memberships in the hope that they will use the golf club for entertaining guests; therefore, exposing people new to the area to your golf club first.
+Five top realtors can bring a lot of people through the golf club’s doors over the course of the year and by the time people buy, they have often already made the decision of where to join.
 This makes it important to get to them first and a realtor is that frontline player.

 Opportunity: A few years ago, I read a book on marketing, which was about the incredible value of opinion leaders.
 In it, the writer detailed how Hush Puppy the famous shoe company had all but made the decision to shut down operations in 1995 when sales of their once popular shoes dipped below 30,000 pairs.
 Then a very strange thing happened.
 Some kids in the Village section of New York started to wear the shoes probably because no one else was wearing them.
 No one knows for sure how many kids started doing this, but the book suggests less than 50 maybe as few as 30.
 But while the numbers were few their influence was not!
 All these kids were opinion leaders in the local dance clubs of lower Manhattan.
 Their friends and followers started to buy Hush Puppies.